Sommie09/Sommie09/README.md

 ✅ **In 2021:**
 I built my first data pipeline and I fell in love with Data Engineering, since then I've specialised mostly on Big Data!

+✅ **In 2025:**
+I'm currently writing my second book on data engineering for beginners!

 **Career Philosophies**: Being an owner, having a growth mindset, and teamwork!

-- 👩🏽‍💻To know more about me, checkout my [Website](https://www.chisomnwokwu.com/)
+- 👩🏽‍💻To know more about me, check out my [Website](https://www.chisomnwokwu.com/)
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love cooking and playing the violin!